mcfnord/rml/src/busto.md

 coworker; and, Lindquist agreed that he transferred Nelson to Class A felonies (instead of Lund) because he was “trying to cultivate the careers of the young trial attorneys.”

-6..
-Lindquist Prefers to Hire Physically Attractive People.
+# See Lindquist Prefers to Hire Physically Attractive People.

 Allegation: The Penner Complaint alleged generally that Lindquist prefers to hire and surround himself with physically attractive people; he offers jobs and assignments to attractive